Sung-Huan/ANNOgesic/docs/source/test_case.rst

 `run.sh <https://github.com/Sung-Huan/ANNOgesic/tree/master/tutorial_data>`_ in our Git repository.

 If the subcommand integrates third-party software, ex: TSSpredator, please check path of the execute file.
 If necessary, please assign it properly.
+Moreover, if your execute path is not in your ``$PATH``, please specify your execute path of ANNOgesic as well.

 Generating a project
 --------------------